 Paper or Digital Livestock Records?

-Keeping quality cattle livestock records can be as simple as managing a paper page for each animal or as complex as a software program.
+Keeping quality livestock records can be as simple as managing a paper page for each animal or as complex as a software program.

 You want to choose the record keeping method that you’re most likely to maintain for the long term, so choose one that matches your skillset and work style.
 So, while some farmers prefer portable notebooks they can take with them in the field, while others would rather compile all their notes on the computer at the end of the workday.